DavidFirth/alt3/docs/_posts/2024-03-18-all-leagues-now-back.md

   - "alt-3-announcements"
 ---

-After taking an extended a break in the first half of this season, the _alt-3_ league tables are now updated daily for all of the usual 8 leagues:
+The _alt-3_ league tables are now updated daily for two of the usual 8 leagues:
 - Premier League (England)
 - EFL Championship (England)

-- Ligue 1 (France)
-- Bundesliga 1 (Germany)
-- Serie A (Italy)
-- Eredivisie (Netherlands)
-- Primeira Liga (Portugal)
-- La Liga Primera (Spain)
+The other 6 tables usually covered will be re-started shortly.